 In principle, the Company has a passive investment policy.
 The investment objective of a passively managed Sub-fund shall be to track or replicate the performance of a particular Index (or indices) through (i) direct investment in some or all of the constituents of the relevant Index (assuming that those constituents are eligible assets); (ii) direct investments in eligible assets that provide indirect exposure to the relevant Index (or the constituents thereof); (iii) financial derivative instruments that provide indirect exposure to the relevant Index or the constituents thereof; or (iv) a combination of (i) to (iii) above.
 However, it may not always be possible and practicable to purchase each and every constituent of the relevant Index in accordance with the weightings of the relevant Index, or doing so may be detrimental to Shareholders (due to considerable costs or practical difficulties involved in compiling a portfolio of the constituents of the relevant Index in order to replicate the relevant Index, or where a constituent of the relevant Index becomes temporarily illiquid, unavailable or less liquid).
-This policy applies for all Sub-funds which are authorized for offering to non-qualified investors in Switzerland.
-In special market circumstances the Company can deviate from the exact composition of the benchmark for the relevant Sub-fund, if this is in the interest of the particular Sub-fund, purchasing the financial investment instruments via regulated markets anywhere in the world.
-The Company is not authorised to contract loans as a debtor.
+Therefore, in special market circumstances the Company can deviate from the exact composition of the benchmark for the relevant Sub-fund, if this is in the interest of the particular Sub-fund, purchasing the financial investment instruments via regulated markets anywhere in the world.